 Although stage 3 mesothelioma is considered a progressed stage of the asbestos-related cancer, treatments that focus on extending life expectancy are usually still an option.

-Free information, books, wristbands and more for patients and caregivers.
+Free information, books, wristbands and more for patients and caregivers.Get Yours Today

-In this stage, tumors have spread throughout the lining of the lungs and chest cavity on one side of the body.
-The diaphragm and lining of the heart may be affected, as well as the chest wall or nearby fatty tissue.
-Cancer cells have spread to lymph nodes near the main tumor, but not to the lining of the opposite lung, distant lymph nodes or other organs in the body.
+The diaphragm, lining of the heart, nearby fatty tissue and lymph nodes near the main tumor may be affected, but not the lining of the opposite lung, distant lymph nodes or other organs in the body.

 Radiation therapy is also administered after surgery.
-However, new research has found an increased survival rate when radiation therapy is applied before surgery to shrink tumors.
+However, research has found an increased survival rate when radiation therapy is applied before surgery to shrink tumors.
 If the cancer returns, radiation therapy might be recommended to keep the tumor in control.
 Chemotherapy may be recommended again if the cancer returns.